spotify/Mobius.swift/README.md

 The goal of Mobius is to give you better control over your application state.
 You can think of your state as a snapshot of all the current values of the variables in your application.
 In Mobius, we encapsulate all of the state in a data-structure which we call the *Model*.

 The *Model* can be represented by whatever type you like.
-Since we're building a counter, we'll be able to encapsulate all of our state in an `Int`:
+In this example we'll be building a simple counter, so all of our state can be contained in an `Int`:

 ```swift
 typealias CounterModel = Int